thewalkingtoast/table-pager/README.markdown

 	/**
 	* The max number of records visible in the table at one time and
 	* the max to request from the server.
+Triggers an auto-refresh
+	* when set via option method.
+Resets offset to 0.
 	*
 	*/
 	pageSize: 20,